gejames/infoblox_networks/README.md

       validate_certs: false
 ```
 ***
-Now that we have our new network created and have assigned a DHCP range, we can add in some details with then nios_network module.
+Now that we have our new network created and have assigned a DHCP range, we can add in some details with the nios_network module.
 Here is where you can configure DHCP options and update your extensible attributes.

 ```yaml
 - name: UPDATE NEW NETWORK